tazomatalax/tazomatalax/README.md

 ##  What I'm Working On
 -  **AI-assisted bioreactor control systems** for portable and scalable experimentation.
--  **Bioeconomy innovation**: exploring new feedstocks (like dairy wastewater fats) for PHA and sustainable materials.
+-  **Bioeconomy innovation**: exploring new feedstocks for sustainable materials.
 -  **Digital Twin platforms**: integrating sensors, SQL/Grafana data, and real-time analytics.
 -  **Side projects**:
   - Home Assistant automations for smart family life (like chore tracking dashboards).